|

 in WordPerfect and then translating them for editing and production

-on the pastor's Macintosh in WriteNow.
+on an Apple Macintosh in WriteNow.
 Long hours were spent in

 this labor of love.
 Less than twenty-four hours before the celebration,